 This project will

-• Teach the themes such as racism and genocide from a personal experiential approach.
+• Teach the themes, such as racism and genocide, from a personal experiential approach.

 • Create a unique archive of Holocaust survivor testimony through stories told to witnesses in the places where the Holocaust unfolded.

-and will teach
+And will teach

 • Teaching the importance of nurturing positive emotions and avoiding emotions like hatred and revenge.